Forts of Capri: Orrico Fort

-The Orrico fort opens on the tip of the Miglio, about thirty meters above sea level, and has a semicircular wall having a radius of ten meters and a thickness of two meters.
+The Orrico fort opens onto the tip of the Miglio, about thirty meters above sea level, and has a semicircular wall with a radius of ten meters and a thickness of two meters.

-The reconstruction of Orrico's fort is traditionally attributed to both the British and the French.
-In fact, the British placed two white stone blocks inside the fort, on which the cannons were placed, and created a moat with loopholes for the riflemen in the back section of the building.
+The reconstruction of the Orrico fort is traditionally attributed to both the British and the French.
+The British placed two white stone blocks inside the fort, on which the cannons were placed, and created a moat with loopholes for the riflemen in the back section of the building.
 The French, on the other hand, built the fort's defense works upstream.

-Otherwise, the term "Orrico" does not possess a precise toponymy, but it is most likely to have a Hellenic origin, from the Greek word orrica meaning "flowering field."
-In fact, in springtime, the dry meadows and rocky slopes in the area green up, giving a copious flowering of numerous tree species.
+The toponymy of the term "Orrico" is unknown, but it most likely has a Hellenic origin.
+It has been claimed to come from the Greek word orrica, meaning "flowering field", as, in springtime, the dry meadows and rocky slopes in the area burst into flower.